latent-variable/LM-Studio-Context-Size-Benchmark/README.md

 # LM Studio Context Size Benchmark

-A comprehensive benchmarking tool for measuring LM Studio model performance across different context sizes.
-Features accurate timing measurements, smart experiment management, and detailed logging.
+Measure LM Studio model performance across different prompt lengths without re-running finished experiments.
+The toolkit wraps realistic prompt generation, streaming-based timing, incremental result storage, and charting utilities so you can focus on the hardware and model comparisons that matter.

 ## 🚀 Features

-- **Accurate Timing**: Advanced timing system that excludes model loading time and provides reliable measurements
-- **Smart Benchmarking**: Only runs missing experiments, reusing existing results for efficiency
-- **Comprehensive Logging**: Detailed logs of every step with timestamps and performance metrics
-- **Realistic Prompts**: Uses book content for realistic agentic coding simulation
-- **Multiple Models**: Test multiple models simultaneously with configurable parameters
-- **Performance Charts**: Automatic generation of performance comparison charts
-- **Incremental Results**: Results saved incrementally with organized timestamped directories
+- **Streaming Timing** – separates warmup, time-to-first-token, and generation duration using the chat-completions stream.
+- **Smart Retry** – scans existing CSVs and only executes missing `(model, context)` combinations, saving new rows as soon as they arrive.
+- **Concise Prompts** – slices book content to the desired token budget and asks for constrained bullet-point analyses to keep completions short and comparable.
+- **Detailed Logging** – structured console/file logging with emoji callouts for requests, responses, and errors.
+- **One-Click Charts** – regenerate PNG comparison plots and plain-text summaries from any results folder.

 ## 📋 Requirements

 - Python 3.8+
-- LM Studio running locally
+- LM Studio running locally with the HTTP API enabled (defaults to `http://localhost:5002`)
-- PDF book file for realistic prompts
+- A PDF (or fallback text) in `books/` for prompt material

 ## 🛠️ Installation